StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/2 Redux/afternoon_exercise.md

 ---

-## Step 6: Display the Student List in Next.js Page
+## Step 6: Set up the Main Page

-### Modify `app/page.tsx` to Use Redux:
+### Modify `app/page.tsx` to implement the `home` Component:
+> - **What is a Main Page Component?**: The main page component is the entry point for your application, typically the home page where you display the primary content.
+> - _Why Use It?_: This component serves as the central place to render your UI, integrating all parts of the application.

 1. **Import and Use the Connected `StudentList` Component:**
    - In your `pages/index.tsx` file, import the `StudentList` component.
-   - create a default functional Home component and render the StudentList component in there.
+   - Define a functional component `Home` and render the StudentList component in there.

 2. **Verify Everything is Working:**
    - Run the development server using `npm run dev`.